-This article will explain how adultery affects spouse's rights to alimony and property division in South Carolina.
-If you have additional questions about the rights of an unfaithful spouse in a South Carolina divorce, you should contact a local family law attorney.
+This article will explain how adultery affects a spouse's rights to alimony and property division in South Carolina.
+If you have additional questions about an unfaithful spouse's rights in a South Carolina divorce, you should contact a local family law attorney.

-South Carolina courts will consider evidence of adultery in a divorce proceeding, unless both parties cheated or one spouse condoned (consented to) the other spouse's affair.
-While adultery typically does not affect property division or child custody, it does have an impact on alimony.
+South Carolina courts will consider evidence of adultery in a divorce proceeding unless both parties cheated or one spouse condoned (consented to) the other spouse's affair.
+While adultery typically does not affect property division or child custody, it impacts alimony.

 South Carolina courts consider the following factors when determining whether to award alimony:

-South Carolina courts can always change an alimony award if the financial circumstances of either spouse changes.
+South Carolina courts can always modify an alimony award if the financial circumstances of either spouse change.
 Courts may also require the paying spouse to buy life insurance to secure future alimony payments.
 For more details on alimony in South Carolina, read Understanding and Calculating Alimony in South Carolina.

 Compared to other states, South Carolina is very strict about preventing an unfaithful spouse from receiving alimony.
-A spouse who otherwise needs financial support can be barred from alimony if there is clear and convincing proof of the infidelity.
+The court can bar a spouse who otherwise needs financial support from receiving alimony if there is clear and convincing proof of infidelity.

-Also unlike many other states, in South Carolina, spouses that live separately while their divorce is pending can't have sexual intercourse with other people until the divorce or formal separation is final.
-Proof of sexual relations before a final divorce or separation will prevent the "unfaithful" soon-to-be-ex spouse from receiving any future alimony.
+Also, unlike many other states, South Carolina spouses that live separately while their divorce is pending can't have sexual intercourse with other people until the court finalizes the divorce or formal separation.
+Proof of sexual relations before a final divorce or separation will prevent the "unfaithful" soon-to-be-ex-spouse from receiving any future alimony.

 You don't need direct proof of your spouse's adultery; you can prove this with circumstantial evidence.
-For example, a South Carolina court found that adultery was proven when a wife admitted that she secretly met with another man (not her husband) in a parking lot and engaged in sexual activities with him several times during the marriage.
+For example, a South Carolina court found adequate evidence of adultery when a wife admitted that she secretly met with another man (not her husband) in a parking lot and engaged in sexual activities with him several times during the marriage.